 This slow cooker 3-ingredient Amish pineapple chicken is one of those dump-and-go dinners that makes busy weeknights feel a little more special.
 You literally layer raw chicken breasts in the slow cooker, dump a can of crushed pineapple over the top, and finish with one secret sweet ingredient that melts into a tangy, fruity sauce.
 The idea is inspired by simple Amish-style cooking, where recipes use pantry staples and very few ingredients to create comforting, family-friendly meals.
-It’s bright, a little sweet, and something my family asks for week after week.

-Serve this pineapple chicken over fluffy white rice, brown rice, or buttered egg noodles so they can soak up all that sweet and tangy sauce.
-Steamed green beans, roasted broccoli, or a simple side salad balance the sweetness nicely.
 For younger or picky eaters, I like to slice the chicken into bite-size pieces and spoon it with extra sauce over plain rice or mashed potatoes.
 A side of dinner rolls or cornbread is also wonderful for mopping up the juices at the bottom of the slow cooker.

 Slow Cooker 3-Ingredient Amish Pineapple Chicken